10 Reasons To Teach English Abroad as an English Teacher

 When you teach English abroad, you gain teaching experience to thrive back in your home country.
 Further to this, you can master time management, create amazing ESL lesson plans and hopefully obtain a passion for teaching.
 Teaching is a bit of a struggle to achieve complete success, but it’s all worth it in the end.

 Not all things are created equal when you teach in two separate countries.
 For example, disciplining students is often completely different.
 The curriculum sometimes is nonexistent.
 These two facts combined make it challenging to gauge your success as a teacher.
-But these ESL worksheets and ESL games can help give you quick start.
+But these ESL worksheets and ESL games can help give you a quick start.

-Although some countries won’t acknowledge teaching English abroad as teaching experience (such as offering a higher starting salary), it still helps get your foot in the door.
+Although some countries won’t acknowledge teaching English abroad as proper teaching experience (such as offering a higher starting salary), it still helps get your foot in the door.
 And teachers always need teaching experience under their belt to add to their resume/CV.

 4. Save a lot of money